anarchydevs/pixelmania.malisbuffbots/README.md

 - New commands (macrobuffs, rebuff),
     - Buffmacro - dumps a macro of your current buffs to your character (ex. if you have rrfe and behe it will dump /macro preset /tell buffbot behe rrfe, skips team buffs)
     - Rebuff - checks your ncu and rebuffs you with all available nanos (skips team buffs)
+    - Help - Creates a script template of all you buffs and commands
 - Generic nano support (like composites, buffers with lowest current queue will buff you these)
 - Bots will now skip buffing nanos that they don't have
 - Slight db change (will auto migrate to new structure if using old db structure),